BabaYara/Value_Return_Predictability_Across_Asset_Classes_and_Commonalities_in_Risk_Premia/README.md

 Datasets, in csv formats, for the asset classes we analyse are in the folder "Dataset_Value_Sorted_Hedge_Portfolios" for both types of weighting schemes.
 Dataset names are follow the asset class naming convention in the paper.

 ## Replication code
-Table_02 is a jupyter notebook that replicates table 2 of the published paper.
+Table_02 is a jupyter notebook that replicates Table 2 in the published paper.

 ## Cite as